dredhezad1/Portfolio/Detection of Credit Card Fraud using Python and ML/README.md

 data_types = df.dtypes
 print("Data types:\n", data_types)

-# Here, we'll use the Z-score method to detect outliers in the 'Amount' column and replace them with the median
+# Here, Z-score method is used to detect outliers in the 'Amount' column and replace them with the median
 from scipy import stats
 z_scores = stats.zscore(df['Amount'])
 outliers = (z_scores > 3) | (z_scores < -3)